 1. There's conflicting information on your credit report

-For example, suppose you receive a statement for an account you do not recognize, and the statement's information slightly differs from yours.
+For example, suppose you receive a statement for an account you do not recognize, and the information on the statement differs slightly from yours.
 This could mean all or a portion of your PII was likely used to create a false identity to steal financial services from banks.

 2. You receive a notification for accounts you didn’t open

-Criminals tend to add victims as authorized users on credit card accounts to boost the credit score of a fake identity with the goal of increasing the likelihood of receiving funding from new credit or loan applications that they submit.
+Criminals often add victims as authorized users on credit card accounts to inflate the credit score of a fake identity, to increase the likelihood of receiving funding from new credit or loan applications they submit.

 3. There’s new activity on a previously unused account

-This activity can include a request for significant credit line increases or payment history from an unknown bank account.
-Thieves will often attempt to use the account or card first to confirm it is still valid, then steal the funds or boost the credit file to conduct more ID theft.
+This activity may include a request for a significant credit line increase or payment history from an unknown bank account.
+Bad actors often attempt to use the account or card first to confirm it is still valid, then steal the funds or boost the credit file to facilitate further identity theft.

 4. There’s unusual activity on your bank accounts or credit reports